 The facet joints are the interesting looking fin-like projections on the rear of most vertebrae.
 These joints help support and stabilize the vertebral bones as they move against each other in the full range of motion available to humans.
 In the case of facet joint syndrome, these very structures are blamed for enacting symptoms, typically due to either injury, or more commonly, spinal degeneration.

-This essay examines the role of facet hypertrophy in the expression of back pain symptoms.
+This essay examines the role of facet hypertrophy in the expression of a variety of acute and chronic back pain symptoms.

 There are 2 main sources of diagnosed facet joint pain: